ianrenton/ianrenton.com/_planesailing/2021-06-23-ais-receiver.markdown

 sudo ./install_dispatcher
 ```

-You can now access port 8080 on the Pi using a web browser, log in as `admin`/`admin`, and set it up.
+You can now access port 8080 on the Pi using a web browser and log in as `admin`/`admin`.

+(If you see an aircraft map at this point, you didn't disable Lighttpd in the instructions on the previous page!
+You'll need to do that before running AIS Dispatcher, or else deconflict the ports manually.)

+Now we can set up AIS Dispatcher.
 On the configuration page, set the input to be a UDP Server on port 10110.

 For Outputs it comes preconfigured with the appropriate host and port to submit data to  AISHub anonymously, but you may also want to [sign up for an AIShub account](http://www.aishub.net/join-us) and get a unique port to send to.
 The same applies to [Marine Traffic](https://www.marinetraffic.com/en/users/register/1/12); registration gets you a unique port to send data to, and other account benefits.
 There are also anonymous ports you can send data to for [Vessel Finder](https://stations.vesselfinder.com/become-partner), [Pocket Mariner](http://pocketmariner.com/ais-ship-tracking/cover-your-area/) and [Ship Finder](https://shipfinder.co/about/coverage/).